solacerace/notes_public/notes_lc.md

 ```std::lower_bound``` - returns iterator to first element in the given range which is EQUAL_TO or Greater than val.

 ```std::upper_bound``` - returns iterator to first element in the given range which is Greater than val.

+# 6. Some standard programs

+## 6.1.
+Topological Sort.
+## 6.2.
+Find shortest Path in Graph.
+## 6.3.
+Find if path exists between two nodes.
+## 6.4.
+Stack from Queues